 Common Signs of Pressure Switch Issues

-A pressure switch turns on the water pump when the pressure drops below a certain level (cut-in pressure) and turns it off when the pressure rises (cut-out pressure).
-Pumps that turn on and off frequently may indicate a problem with the pressure switch.
-In addition to putting unnecessary strain on the pump, this constant cycling wastes energy.
+A pressure switch activates the water pump when pressure drops below a set level (cut-in pressure) and deactivates it when pressure rises (cut-out pressure).
+If the pump cycles on and off frequently, it could indicate a problem with the pressure switch.
+This cycling strains the pump unnecessarily and wastes energy.

 Tools You'll Need